Manage enterprise connections

 If you are adding this connection to a live environment, you will be prompted to enter an IdP Metadata URL before you can save.
 If you are not sure of the file location, enter any URL and we will update this later.

-Enter Home realm domains.
-This speeds up the sign in process for users of those domains.
-Note that all home realm domains must be unique across all connections in an environment.
-For more information about how, see Home realm domains or IdP discovery.
+Enter any relevant Home realm domains.
+This is how SAML recognizes a user’s credentials and routes them to the correct sign in page.
+Note that home realm domains need to be unique across all connections in an environment.
+Read more about home realm domains.

 If you use home realm domains, the sign in button is hidden on the auth screen by default.
 To show the SSO button, select the Always show sign-in button option.